chef/chef-workstation/docs-chef-io/content/workstation/knife_azure.md

 `-N NODE_NAME`, `--node-name NODE_NAME`

-:   The name of the node to be deleted, if different from the server
+:   The unique identifier of the node to be deleted, if different from the server
     name.
 This must be used with the `-p` (purge) option.

 `-p FILE_NAME`, `--azure-mgmt-cert FILE_NAME`